hyprwm/hyprland-wiki/content/FAQ/_index.md

 Other things, e.g. hyprapps (hyprlock, hyprsunset, ...) can be built in any order after hyprland.

+***Never, under any circumstances***, symbolically link different .so versions together, this will lead to memory bugs and crashes.
+I don't care what some random person tells you online.
+Don't do it.

 ### My apps are pixelated